mogenius/docs/mogenius/docs/services/mongodb.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy MongoDB**
 To install this service, go to the [service library](./../mogenius-platform/service-library.md).
-Select the service MongoDB and click on "Add service".
-Follow the instructions on the screen and walk through the create process.
-You will have to set environment variables that will be stored in your Key Vault and that you can later access through other applications.
+Select the MongoDB service and click "Add service".
+Follow the instructions and walk through the create process.
+You need to set environment variables that will be stored in your Key Vault and that you can access later through other applications.
-We have written a detailed tutorial on [how to launch MongoDB with mogenius](./../tutorials/Setting%20up%20mongoDB%20in%20the%20cloud.md).
+THere is a detailed tutorial available on [how to launch MongoDB with mogenius](./../tutorials/Setting%20up%20mongoDB%20in%20the%20cloud.md).